SAS Viya Platform Offers Analytics Power and Speed

 06/12/2017 by Ivan Gomez Modernization - Infrastructure

-While SAS Viya does provide new algorithms and features, SAS Viya has a lot more to offer than an array of new procedures and a catchy name.
-It is in fact a game changer and this post covers key aspects you must know about it.
+While SAS Viya does provide new algorithms and features, the application has a lot more to offer than an array of new procedures and a catchy name.
+It is in fact a game-changer and this post covers key aspects you must know about it.

 The deployment of SAS Viya products departs from the operating-system independent SAS depot towards standard native tools.
 Currently, the installation in Red Hat Linux uses the YUM package manager to retrieve the software from SAS’s private repositories and perform the installation of the RPM packages on the customer’s environment.
 These RPMs contain the source code along with all the information needed to deploy it in the server, such as directory layouts, permissions, etc.

-This approach simplifies the installation by removing the need to transfer large depot files and to create deployment plans while allowing SAS to rely on feature rich deployment tools.
-SAS Viya uses Ansible, a configuration management and IT automation tool, to automate the deployment.
+This approach simplifies the installation by removing the need to transfer large depot files and to create deployment plans while allowing SAS to rely on feature-rich deployment tools.
+SAS Viya uses Ansible, configuration management, and IT automation tool, to automate the deployment.
 Ansible playbooks provided with the SAS order express the desired final states of servers, and Ansible communicates with the servers over SSH to achieve these states.

 CAS sessions are the link through which users connect to and interact with CAS.
 When a CAS session is started, a new process is created in all members of the CAS cluster and all subsequent CAS actions happen through that session.
 CAS sessions also provide other functionality such as user authentication and authorization, resource tracking and management, and isolated execution of actions.